All Episodes

 I mean, you won't send it back the next day, but while they're giving you this little pittance, they're going to raise your taxes.

-And you're going to be sending it back.
+And you're going to be sending it.

-This these stimulus checks, you're going to have to report them as income, right?
+These stimulus checks, you're going to have to report them as income, right?

 So get ready for that.

-Uh if they get their hands on the federal government with this big enough majority, we get socialized medicine, a bunch of new entitlements if they're introduced, existing entitlements will be vastly expanded.
+If they get their hands on the federal government with this big enough majority, we get socialized medicine, a bunch of new entitlements if they're introduced.

-Contrary to what the Democrats say, uh that they want to socket to the rich, that tax increases are going to affect those with incomes as low as $30,000 a year.
+Contrary to what the Democrats say, that they want to socket to the rich, that tax increases are going to affect those with incomes as low as $30,000 a year.

 That's what's been going on in Congress this week.